swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 **Changes between version 1.5 and 1.6:**

 - The definition of all possible "Sign Message Authentication Context URIs" has been moved from section 7.1, "Authentication Context URIs for Signature Services", to section 3.1.1.1 of \[[EidRegistry](#eidregistry)\].
+- In order to facilitate algorithm interoperability between peers additions concerning "Metadata Profile for Algorithm Support" \[[SAML2MetaAlgSupport](#saml2metaalg)\] was added.
+Section 2.1.1 was updated with a section defining how preferred algorithms are declared in metadata, and sections 5.2, 6.1 and 7.2.1 was updated with requirements for algorithm selection during signing and encryption.

 **Changes between version 1.4 and 1.5:**